Qiksar/crudio/README.md

 # Wrapping up

 Take some time to examine the full `repo.json` and `standard_generators.json` files.
 You will quickly understand how you can break large repos into smaller parts that can be reused over and over.
 This approach gives you a very simple way to create consistent data for testing a multitude of applications.

+# Credits

+Thank you to the key repository owners below:

+Data sources
+Used to create a large list of first names: https://github.com/hadley/data-baby-names/blob/master/baby-names.csv